 The Pan American Health Organization (PAHO), the regional office of the World Health Organization (WHO) for the Americas, has been applying the Country Capacity Survey to assess preparedness to confront the challenge of the NCDs.[ref]
 Its results document the limited ability of most South American nations to incorporate chronic disease prevention into their practice of public health.
-Of the countries analysed in the latest survey, only three (Brazil, Argentina and Chile) had specific diabetes policy, strategy, or national action plans.
+Of the countries analyzed in our study, only three (Brazil, Argentina, and Chile) had specific diabetes policies, strategies, or national action plans.

-In contrast, countries have taken actions to improve clinical prevention and care of diabetes.
-Most countries had essential diabetes medicines readily available, as well as guidelines, protocols, or standards of care for diabetes treatment.
+However, most studied countries had essential diabetes medicines available, as well as guidelines, protocols, or standards of care for diabetes treatment.
 (17) (PAHO Snap).
 These actions likely help explain why age-standardized YLLs and DALYs have decreased over time.
-For example, it is possible that the favorable ranking of Brazil in DALYs due to HFPG is in large part the result of >20 years of actions to pass the central focus of diabetes care from hospitals to primary care clinics and to improve the quality of this care [refs].
+It is possible that the favorable ranking of Brazil in DALYs due to HFPG is largely the result of >20 years of actions to pass the central focus of diabetes care from hospitals to primary care clinics and to improve the quality of this care [refs].

-Prevention of diabetes through the high-risk strategy of early detection and treatment to prevent or delay the development of diabetes has also received much attention. [refs] While this approach may be extremely valuable for motivated patients, our data shows that frequent recommendations for its use by medical and public health authorities over the past two decades have not produced any meaningful decline in hyperglycemia.
-National high-risk prevention programs do not exist in South America Even if they had, they would not have had a measureable effect, as these programs have been shown in other countries to lack the population reach necessary to make a meaningful difference at the societal level. [refs Roberts, Venkatswami] Unfortunately, attention to this high-risk clinical approach has occupied the space where a broader consensus on the importance of population-based approaches could arise.

 A few bright notes have appeared over the past decade in efforts toward population prevention.
 The Brazilian government, in 2014, adopted as the focus of its nutritional guidelines avoidance of UPFs whenever possible.
-This initiative has expanded as Brazil has extended its guidelines to cover the pediatric population and as other countries have followed its lead. [refs] In another action, many countries, led by Chile, have toughened their approach to product labelling, making it easier for individuals to identify harmful food products.
+This initiative has expanded as Brazil has extended its guidelines to cover the pediatric population, and other countries have followed its lead. [refs] In another action, they have toughened their approach to product labeling, making it easier for individuals to identify harmful food products.
 Taxation of sugar-sweetened beverages has been adopted, but only in a few countries, while Brazil continues to subsidize the manufacture of these beverages.[ref]
 Additionally, many efforts have been taken to improve urban spaces to facilitate active transport.
-Yet it is too early to expect that these efforts would produce change GBD estimates, which are rarely based on incountry surveys undertaken in the immediate past.
+Yet it is too early to expect that these efforts would change GBD estimates, which are rarely based on in-country surveys undertaken in the immediate past.